Photo by Florian Schindler on Unsplash

 Understanding Customer Service

-At its core, Customer Service is the direct interaction between your business and its customers.
-It's the frontline of your company, where representatives handle inquiries, resolve issues, and provide information about products or services.
+Customer Service is the frontline engagement between your business and its customers.
+Representatives respond to inquiries, resolve issues, and provide accurate information about products or services.

-• Resolving Issues: Handling complaints and providing solutions to problems customers face.
+• Resolving issues: Handling complaints and providing effective solutions.

-• Building Relationships: Fostering a positive relationship to encourage loyalty and repeat business.
+• Building relationships: Creating positive experiences that foster loyalty and repeat business.

 The Role of Quality Assurance

-• Monitoring Interactions: Reviewing customer interactions to assess adherence to standards.
+• Monitoring interactions: Reviewing calls, chats, and emails for adherence to standards.

 The Difference Between Quality Assurance and Customer Service